 The Alibi weekly newspaper of Albuquerque gave a good story of it back in 2005: (http://alibi.com/feature/13614/A-Place-by-the-Water.html)

 First, a little history of where it got where it was.
-There has been a long history of lang grant struggles in New Mexico, starting after the colonization by the United States.
-Land guaranteed to the Mexicano people who opted to stay on their land and become subjects of the United States was supposedly guaranteed by the Treaty of Guadalupe Hidalgo.
+There has been a long history of land grant struggles in New Mexico, starting after the colonization by the United States.
+Land guaranteed to the Mexicano people who opted to stay on their land and become subjects of the United States after the invasion of 1848 was supposedly guaranteed by the Treaty of Guadalupe Hidalgo that ended the Mexican War.
 But like other treaties the U.S. signed in the 19th century with other nations, it was not worth the paper it was written on.
 Land was swindled out from them by the Anglos.
 With oppression came resistance, lots of times in the armed sense.
-Los Gorras Blancas, Reies Lopez Tijerina, even an armed struggle in the 80‘s.
+Los Gorras Blancas, Reies Lopez Tijerina, even some armed struggles in the 80‘s.
 The struggle over land continued, and realizing this the U.S. governments had to give legal recognition to some of the remaining land grants.
 One is the Atrisco land grant.

 The decisions of the land use are also affected by the resources on the land.
 Experts report lots of untapped oil deposits on the land.
 An estimate states that there may be at least 500 million barrels of oil underneath the land, waiting to be tapped.
 At an average but fluctuating price of around $100 a barrel that comes out to resources worth close to $50 billion.
 Lots of money at stake.